-Dr. Chou came to the HCIRB from the the NCI Cancer Prevention Fellowship Program.
-As a fellow, she led and collaborated on several research studies, including analyses of new media through the Health Information National Trends Survey (HINTS), patient-provider communication about cancer prevention, and cross-cultural/linguistic communication in survey design.
-Her doctoral dissertation examined end-of-life discourse through an ethnography and linguistic analysis of interactions between seriously-ill cancer patients and caregivers.
-She has maintained an active role in community-based organizations, particularly in the Chinese American community.
-Dr. Chou holds a Master of Science degree and Doctorate in Linguistics from Georgetown University and a Bachelor of Arts degree in Music in piano performance from Santa Clara University, CA. She received a Master of Public Health degree from the Interdisciplinary MPH program at UC Berkeley.
+Dr. Chou came to the HCIRB from the NCI Cancer Prevention Fellowship Program.
+Prior to joining NCI, she obtained her M.S. and Ph.D. in Linguistics from Georgetown University.
+Her doctoral dissertation examined end-of-life discourse through an ethnographic and linguistic analysis of interactions between seriously-ill cancer patients and caregivers.
+She holds a bachelor's degree in Music (piano performance) from Santa Clara University in California and a master's degree in Public Health from the Interdisciplinary M.P.H. program at University of California, Berkeley.

 Selected Publications and Presentations

 - Chou WS, Oh A, Klein WMP.
 Addressing Health-Related Misinformation on Social Media.
 JAMA 2018 Dec 18; 320(23):2417-2418.

 - Chou, WY, Prestin A, Kunath S. Obesity in the social media: A Mixed Methods Analysis.
 Transl Behav Med 2014 September; 4(3):314-323.

 - Chou WS, Hamel LM, Thai CL, Debono D, Chapman RA, Albrecht TL, Penner LA, Eggly S. Discussing prognosis and treatment goals with patients with advanced cancer: A qualitative analysis of oncologists' language.
 Health Expect 2017 Mar 5.